AnyaRatusnyak/project-book-store/README.md

       ```
   - Authenticate a user: POST /api/auth/login

     The Online Bookstore API uses JWT (JSON Web Token) for securing API endpoints.
-JWTs are issued to users upon successful authentication and must be included in the Authorization header of subsequent requests to protected endpoints.After a user successfully logs in, the server issues a JWT.
-This token must be included in the Authorization header of subsequent requests to protected endpoints.
+JWTs are issued to users upon successful authentication and must be included in the Authorization header of subsequent requests to protected endpoints.
     - Example of request body:
       ```json
       {